neurodsp-tools/neurodsp/doc/glossary.rst

         A relationship between two quantities, whereby one quantity varies as a power of another.
         One-over-f relationships are powerlaw, as the spectral power varies by a power of the frequency.
     1/f signal
-        A signal distributed signal is one in which the power spectrum of the signal can be described by a 1/f^chi powerlaw. coloured noise
+        A one-over-f distributed signal is one in which the power spectrum of the signal can be described by a 1/f^chi powerlaw, where `chi` refers to the exponent of the powerlaw. coloured noise
-        The 'colour' of noise refers the the power spectrum of a noise signal.
+        The 'colour' of noise refers to the 1/f exponent of the power spectrum of a noise signal.

         * white noise: a signal with a flat power spectrum, with equal power at all frequencies.
+White noise has an exponent of 0.
         * pink noise: a signal with a 1/f power spectrum.
-Pink noise can be considered to be a powerlaw with exponent of 1.
+Pink noise has an exponent of 1.
         * brown noise: a signal with a 1/f^2 power spectrum.
 Also called red noise. random walk
         A random process that describes a path of a succession of random steps.